Should I Hire a Maid Service or an Individual?

 How Much Risk Are You Willing to Take?

 Many do not consider the risks when trying to determine whether an individual or a professional house cleaning company should care for their home.
 If the person cleaning your home falls, trips, or gets injured in some other manner while cleaning your home, who is responsible?
 Who must make sure the injured worker gets the proper medical treatment.
 Who will pay for treatment?
 If you hire an individual, you the homeowner will be liable and responsible for their care and treatment.
 If you elect to hire an individual, you should check with your insurance company to see if your homeowner’s insurance will cover you if the person gets injured while cleaning your home.
 Laws differ from state to state but may require the homeowner to provide workers compensation insurance for individuals working in your home.
+(Our friends over at Edmonton Cleaning Services let us know that laws differ in Canada too.)
 Workers compensation insurance provides medical coverage to someone who is injured or becomes ill while cleaning your home.
 If you hire a company, the company will have insurance that will ensure the cleaning technician receives the proper treatment and care for any injury they sustain while at your residence.
 Your first reaction may be to take your chances.
 But remember: you are doing just that, taking a chance and putting your family at risk.

 What happens if something is damaged while cleaning your home?
 If your hardwood floors get damaged, or something gets broken, who will pay for the repairs or replacement of the broken item?
 Individuals may look to you, the homeowner to cover these expenses.
 Many individuals are not insured and any damage to your home will result in the homeowner paying for the repairs.
 A professional cleaning company will have insurance that will cover the repair or replacement cost, removing this burden and risk from your family.